-- Q. Elopement: When a person is gone for a period of time that the worker fears for the safety of the individual and/or calls the police because the worker could not find the individual.
-If a person is late for curfew and there is no expectation of a risk to their safety, it is not considered elopement. - R. Emergency Services: When a person seeks services due to crisis or risk of harm to self and others.
+- O. Serious Challenging Behavior: Behaviors which include significant property damage, attempts at self-inflicted harm, or harm to others. - P. Elopement: When a person leaves the premises or a safe area without authorization and/or necessary supervision, placing the individual at risk of harm.
+If a person is late for curfew and there is no expectation of a risk to their safety, it is not considered elopement. - Q. Emergency Services: When a person seeks services due to crisis or risk of harm to self and others.
 If a person refuses services recommended by professional staff and there is no further contact this does not qualify as a reportable event.